Saint Paul Murals Project

 Jackson Street Parking Ramp | 345 Jackson Street, St. Paul

-Minnesota Museum of American Art (the M) has commissioned guest artist Vanghoua Anthony Vue (Brisbane, Australia) and four local artist-partners to create three new murals commemorating the Hmong diaspora.
-Murals will appear on the 4th Street façade of the Jackson Street Parking ramp and in the windows of the Historic Pioneer Endicott, which is home to the Minnesota Museum of American Art, and on the front entrance to Eastside St. Paul’s Hmong Village.
+In 2017, the Minnesota Museum of American Art (the M) commissioned guest artist Vanghoua Anthony Vue (Brisbane, Australia) and five local artist-partners to create three new works commemorating the Hmong diaspora.
+The resulting murals appear on the 4th Street façade of the Jackson Street Parking ramp and in the windows of the Historic Pioneer Endicott, which is home to the Minnesota Museum of American Art; a third large work was created on canvas and exhibited at the Asian Economic Development Association (AEDA) in St. Paul’s Little Mekong neighborhood.

-The murals follow an intensive month of workshops and conversations the M and Vue held this past spring with local Hmong organizational partners and elders, families, and artists from the Hmong community.
-Vue returns to St. Paul for the month of September to create the commissioned murals with local artists Xee Reiter, Christina Vang, Melissa Vang, Nicolazzi Xiong, and Shoua Yang.
+The murals followed an intensive month of workshops and conversations the M and Vue held in March 2017 with local Hmong elders, families, artists, and organizational partners.
+Vue returned to St. Paul in September 2017 to lead creation of the commissioned works with a team of local artists: Xee Reiter, Christina Vang, Melissa Vang, Nicollazzi Xiong, and Shoua Yang.

-The M’s Saint Paul Murals Project began with a grant from the John S. and James L. Knight Foundation, as part of its Knight Arts Challenge, through which the foundation aims to fund the best ideas for engaging and enriching St. Paul through the arts.
-Additional support has been provided by the Saint Paul Foundation and Lowertown Future Fund, the City of St. Paul’s Neighborhood STAR program, PAK Properties, Minnesota State Arts Board, and partnering organizations like Hmong Museum, Studia H, Center for Hmong Arts and Talent, and Hmong Village.
+The M’s Saint Paul Murals Project was supported by a grant from the John S. and James L. Knight Foundation, as part of its Knight Arts Challenge, through which the foundation aims to fund the best ideas for engaging and enriching St. Paul through the arts.
+Additional support was provided by the Saint Paul Foundation and Lowertown Future Fund, the City of St. Paul’s Neighborhood STAR program, PAK Properties, Minnesota State Arts Board, and partnering organizations like Hmong Museum, Studia H, Center for Hmong Arts and Talent, and Asian Economic Development Association.

-The mural at Hmong Village will bring together vibrantly painted, geometric designs influenced by Hmong batik aesthetics and textiles with portraits of people from the local and global Hmong communities who hold particular meaning for Vue and his local artist collaborators.
-Additionally, the M’s 4th Street windows, located within the Historic Pioneer Endicott, will be the site for a temporary tape installation created by Vue, that will involve drawing, mapping, and documentation of the artist’s experiences with several sites of significance to St. Paul’s Hmong community.
-The third mural site, the Jackson Street parking ramp, will be transformed by Vue and his team of local artists with artworks based on individual stories and symbolism, laid against an abstraction inspired by Hmong story cloths.
+The piece unveiled at AEDA brings together vibrantly painted, geometric designs influenced by Hmong batik aesthetics and textiles with portraits of people from the local and global Hmong communities who hold particular meaning for Vue and his local artist collaborators.
+Additionally, the M’s 4th Street windows, located within the Historic Pioneer Endicott, are the site for a temporary tape installation created by Vue, offering an abstracted map of the artist’s experiences with several sites of significance to St. Paul’s Hmong community.
+The third mural site, the Jackson Street parking ramp, was transformed by Vue and his team of local artists with artworks based on individual stories and symbolism, laid against a colorful camouflage background inspired by Hmong story cloths.

 Kristin Makholm, Executive Director of Minnesota Museum of American Art, says: “This is more than just a public art project.
 It’s about more than our museum commissioning new murals for the city.
 The Saint Paul Murals Project brings together people from the far reaches of the Hmong diaspora for conversation and creative exchange.
 Vue’s interactions and conversations with our city’s Hmong community this past spring, including Hmong artists, families, and elders, instill in the resulting murals the richness of that global Hmong heritage, rooted in the strength of Vue’s local, one-on-one connections and creative collaboration.”